2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 This translates to an average monthly loan payment of $837, based on a 10-year repayment plan.

-East Tennessee State University ranked #21 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools list.
+East Tennessee State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #21 on the list.
 ETSU is a fairly large public school located in the city of Johnson City.

 About 73% of the students majoring in allied health at the school are women while 27% are male.